Welcome to Kangu!

 After safely giving birth to two healthy babies, I could not shake what I knew: that so many women around the world lack access to clean facilities and trained professionals during pregnancy and childbirth, and 800 die each day as a result.
-I learned that 90% of maternal deaths are entirely preventable and that there are hospitals and clinics offering life-saving care around the world.
+I learned that most maternal and newborn deaths are preventable and that there are hospitals and clinics offering life-saving care around the world.
 I wanted to help and I knew others would too.

-We built Kangu because we wanted to create an easy, concrete and personal way to fund healthcare services for pregnant moms around the world.
-We hope you'll love using Kangu as much as we have loved creating it.
-We welcome your feedback and suggestions, so please reach out anytime at firstname.lastname@example.org.
-Below, meet the team and some of our key partners!
+Our team built Kangu because we wanted to create an easy, personal and accountable way to expand healthcare services to pregnant women around the world.
+I hope you'll love using Kangu as much as we have loved creating it.
+I welcome your feedback and suggestions, so please reach out anytime at firstname.lastname@example.org.

 Casey Santiago founded Kangu after working at the pioneering microfinance crowdfunding website, Kiva, and having wonderful children of her own.
 She also serves as the Program Director of Technology and Innovation at the Results for Development Institute.
 Casey began her career at Deloitte and has advised non-profits, corporations and donor agencies including Doctors without Borders, Institute for OneWorld Health, Bristol Myers-Squibb, and USAID.
 Casey has worked in Bangladesh, the Dominican Republic, Ghana, Kenya, Mali, Morocco, South Africa, Senegal, Tanzania, Togo and Zambia.
 She holds a BA magna cum laude from Wellesley College, an MBA from Columbia Business School and an MA from Columbia University’s School of International and Public Affairs.